aakash0017/kind-oregano-c48e5/content/pages/result.md

       - title: MSR line Plot
         title_align: left
         content: >
-          This GRaphs gives us an idea of how MSR converges over the generations over yeast cell cycle data
+          This graph gives us an idea of how MSR converges over the generations over yeast cell cycle data

           *   Y-axis - Value of MSR